Vlokreeft

 Important, but not well known

-To study the amphipods, Katja and her colleagues collected planktonic amphipods along around 15,000 kilometres of the open Atlantic Ocean.
-The species in this animal group are widespread and common in the world's oceans.
-There, amphipods are an important part of various ecosystems.
-They live in symbiosis with other zooplankton such as jellyfish and are prey for larger animals, including fish that are important for commercial fishing.
+To study hyperiid amphipods, Katja and her colleagues collected zooplankton species along a ~15,000 kilometer transect across the open Atlantic Ocean.
+These animals are widespread and common throughout the world’s oceans, where they play a key role in marine ecosystems.
+Amphipods often live in symbiosis with other zooplankton, such as jellyfish, and serve as prey for larger animals — including fish that are important to commercial fisheries.

 Yet we still don't know how many species of amphipods there are.
-So why is it that we don't know much about amphipods?
-According to Katja, this is due to where the animals live.
-“The main reason is that it's not easy to take samples in the South Atlantic Ocean at a depth of 500 meters.
-You need a research vessel with a crane and nets, which is of course very expensive to organize.”
+So why is it that we don't know much about hyperiids?
+According to Katja, this is, in part, due to where the animals live.
+“The main reason is that it's not easy to take samples in the South Atlantic Ocean at a depth of 500 meters, for example.
+You need a research vessel with a crane and nets, which is of course very expensive and time-consuming to organize.”

-Magnified image of an amphipod, collected during the trans-Atlantic Ocean expedition in 2012
+Magnified image of a hyperiid amphipod, collected during the trans-Atlantic Ocean expedition in 2012

 More research on plankton

-That is why Katja felt the need to make the DNA barcode available to other researchers.
-"Six or seven years ago, this research was an internship project by Marloes Tump, the lead author of the article.
-We had previously written a manuscript about which species occur where.
-But these DNA barcodes were not yet available in a publicly accessible database.
+That is why Katja felt the need to make the DNA barcodes available to other researchers.
+"Around ten years ago, this research was an internship project by Marloes Tump, the lead author of the article.
+We had previously written a manuscript about which species occur where led by PhD student Alice Burridge.
+However, these DNA barcodes were not yet available in a publicly accessible database.
 I felt an obligation to make the data available so that others could continue working with it."

-In total, the team examined 273 amphipods, collected from north to south in the Atlantic Ocean.
-This yielded DNA barcodes for 63 species, which have been added to the Biodiversity of Life Database (BOLD).
-According to Katja, this is significant data.
-“No DNA barcodes were known for 17 species from the Atlantic Ocean, and no DNA barcodes were known for 26 species.”
+In total, the team examined 273 hyperiid amphipods collected along a north–south transect of the Atlantic Ocean.
+From these samples, they generated DNA barcodes for 63 different species, which have now been added to the Biodiversity of Life Database (BOLD).
+According to Katja, this is a significant contribution: “For 17 of these species, no DNA barcodes had previously been recorded from the Atlantic, and for 26 species, no DNA barcodes existed at all.”

 No more need for a microscope

 According to Katja, DNA barcodes are crucial for new methods of researching marine life. ”A lot of work is now being done with environmental DNA.
 You can filter seawater and find all kinds of DNA from organisms that live in it.
-You end up finding an enormous amount of DNA.
-But without a good reference, you don't know what's in it.
+But without a good reference, you still don't know what's in it.
 That's one of the reasons why I think it's so important to describe everything that lives in the ocean and add it to a reference database."

-Under a microscope amphipods can be identified based on morphological characters
+Hyperiids can be identified based on morphological characters under the microscope

 New species to discover